-I am currently writing an introductory-level textbook for Oxford University Press about news writing and reporting, which will be published in early 2018.
-As part of my Wilfrid Laurier University Teaching Fellowship, I am exploring how the use of storytelling and elements of game design can increase engagement and help students better understand the connections between theory and practice.
-My other research interests include literary journalism and creative nonfiction.
+I recently published a study that examined how the use of storytelling and elements of game design can increase engagement and help students better understand the connections between theory and practice.
+My other research interests include literary journalism, journalism and media ethics and creative nonfiction.

 In Winter 2023, I'm teaching DMJN204: Media, Law and Ethics.